vscode Plugin for LeetCode

 Step 2: Configure the Code File Path

-, click Edit in settings.json
+, and click Edit in settings.json

-, and configure it as follows:
+.
+Please configure it as follows:

 "labuladong-leetcode.filePath": {